Debilski/Python_Social_Scientists_Mannheim_2016/README.md

 ## Advanced Scientific Programming in Pyhton

-Last not least, once you have looked into enough Python, I’d be happy if you applied for the next programming workshop ‘Advanced Scientific Programming in Pyhton’ (https://python.g-node.org/wiki/).
+Last not least, once you have looked into enough Python, I’d be happy if you applied for the next programming workshop ‘Advanced Scientific Programming in Python’ (https://python.g-node.org/wiki/).
 We are always welcoming applicants from different fields in science.
 (The site also lists some links to additional materials.)

 ```python